Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 [TODO]
 A Goblin and a wounded worg on the road.

+- If they chase further, after 2 hours they catch up and spot a raiding party of ~15 Goblins, with their leader **Grishka** at the helm.

 ## The Academy
 upper north east - cartography & exploration
 Along the elevator: